-Charles Kennedy, a big, husky full-bearded man, owned a traveler’s rest on the road between Elizabethtown and Taos.
+Kennedy, a big, husky, full-bearded man, moved to the Moreno Valley around 1865 with his wife, Rosa, a Ute Indian, and their three-year-old son.
+The couple then built a traveler’s rest stop in an isolated area at the base of Palo Flechado Pass on the road between Elizabethtown and Taos.
 After travelers would register at the rest stop, some would disappear never to be heard from again.
-These traveling strangers were rarely missed in the highly transient settlement.
-Evidently, when travelers stopped for a bed and a meal, Charles killed them, stole their valuables and either burned or buried their bodies.
-These events might never have been known, except for his wife’s confession, when she fled from him in terror in the fall of 1870.
+These traveling strangers were rarely missed in this highly transient area.
+Evidently, when travelers stopped for a bed and a meal, Charles killed them, stole their valuables, and either burned or buried their bodies.
+These events might never have been known, except for his wife’s confession when she fled from him in terror in the fall of 1870.

-Clay Allison, a local rancher, who was known for his gunfighting skills, and almost always around when anything violent happened, led a group in search of Kennedy, while others were sent to search the house for evidence to support the woman’s story.
-The search provided a number of partially charred human bones still burning in the fire, and two skeletons beneath the house.
-Later, another skull was found nearby and a witness to one of the murders came forth.
+Clay Allison, a hard-drinking, bad-tempered local rancher who was known for his gunfighting skills and was almost always around when anything violent happened, led a group in search of Kennedy.
+In the meantime, others were sent to search the house for evidence to support the woman’s story.
+The search provided a number of partially charred human bones still burning in the fire and two skeletons beneath the house.
+Later, another skull was found nearby, and a witness to one of the murders came forth.
 Kennedy, still drunk, was quickly found and taken into custody.
 He was given a pre-trial on October 3, 1870, where the witness appeared, testifying that he had seen Kennedy shoot one of the travelers.